birgea/Getting-and-Cleaning-Data/CodeBook.md

 The last line of the script saves the tidy data frame to a text file. columns of the file are space separated, similar to the input files.

+**************************************

 Section 2 - Variables Names and their Meaning
 --------------------------------------------------------

+The varaibles selected for this study come from the accelerometer and gyroscope 3-axial raw signals __tAccXYZ__ and __tGyroXYZ__.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (__tBodyAccXYZ__ and __tGravityAccXYZ__) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (__tBodyAccJerkXYZ__ and __tBodyGyroJerkXYZ__).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (__tBodyAccMag__, __tGravityAccMag__, __tBodyAccJerkMag__, __tBodyGyroMag__, __tBodyGyroJerkMag__).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing __fBodyAccXYZ__, __fBodyAccJerkXYZ__, __fBodyGyroXYZ__, __fBodyAccJerkMag__, __fBodyGyroMag__, __fBodyGyroJerkMag__.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern:
+'__XYZ__' is used to denote 3-axial signals in the X, Y and Z directions.

+The set of variables that were estimated from these signals are:
+*mean(): Mean Value
+*std(): Standard Deviation

+__The variables were aggregated by the type of the Activity and further by each Subject in the study and presented as a mean value for each activity and each subject, essentially creating mean of means and mean of standard deviations.__

+There were 30 __Subjects__ participated in the study performing 6 Activities (__Actv__):
+1. WALKING
+2. WALKING UPSTAIRS
+3. WALKING DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+There are 66 variables that were recorded during the study:

+tBodyAccMeanX
+tBodyAccMeanY
+tBodyAccMeanZ
+tBodyAccStdX
+tBodyAccStdY
+tBodyAccStdZ
+tGravityAccMeanX
+tGravityAccMeanY
+tGravityAccMeanZ
+tGravityAccStdX
+tGravityAccStdY
+tGravityAccStdZ
+tBodyAccJerkMeanX
+tBodyAccJerkMeanY
+tBodyAccJerkMeanZ
+tBodyAccJerkStdX
+tBodyAccJerkStdY
+tBodyAccJerkStdZ
+tBodyGyroMeanX
+tBodyGyroMeanY
+tBodyGyroMeanZ
+tBodyGyroStdX
+tBodyGyroStdY
+tBodyGyroStdZ
+tBodyGyroJerkMeanX
+tBodyGyroJerkMeanY
+tBodyGyroJerkMeanZ
+tBodyGyroJerkStdX
+tBodyGyroJerkStdY
+tBodyGyroJerkStdZ
+tBodyAccMagMean
+tBodyAccMagStd
+tGravityAccMagMean
+tGravityAccMagStd
+tBodyAccJerkMagMean
+tBodyAccJerkMagStd
+tBodyGyroMagMean
+tBodyGyroMagStd
+tBodyGyroJerkMagMean
+tBodyGyroJerkMagStd
+fBodyAccMeanX
+fBodyAccMeanY
+fBodyAccMeanZ
+fBodyAccStdX
+fBodyAccStdY
+fBodyAccStdZ
+fBodyAccJerkMeanX
+fBodyAccJerkMeanY
+fBodyAccJerkMeanZ
+fBodyAccJerkStdX
+fBodyAccJerkStdY
+fBodyAccJerkStdZ
+fBodyGyroMeanX
+fBodyGyroMeanY
+fBodyGyroMeanZ
+fBodyGyroStdX
+fBodyGyroStdY
+fBodyGyroStdZ
+fBodyAccMagMean
+fBodyAccMagStd
+fBodyAccJerkMagMean
+fBodyAccJerkMagStd
+fBodyGyroMagMean
+fBodyGyroMagStd
+fBodyGyroJerkMagMean
+fBodyGyroJerkMagStd